Spedrick/Gallery/README.md

 # Gallery
-An Android Project for gallery using flickr api
+An Android Project for gallery using flickr/Pexels api